Money & duty free for Switzerland

 ATM

-ATMs are widely available throughout Switzerland, especially in the major cities.
+ATMs are widely available throughout Switzerland.

 Banking hours